Nicolas Janvier

-Nicolas Janvier (born 11 August 1998) is a French professional footballer who plays as a midfielder for Vitória Guimarães.
+Nicolas Jean-Paul Noël Janvier (born 11 August 1998) is a French professional footballer who plays as a midfielder for Alanyaspor.

 Club career

 Born in Saint-Malo, Brittany, Janvier moved from hometown club Jeanne d'Arc to Stade Rennais F.C. at the age of 8, a year after starting to play football.
 He made his Ligue 1 debut on 11 December 2015 against SM Caen, as an 84th-minute substitute for Juan Fernando Quintero in a 1–1 home draw.

 Janvier signed his first professional contract in August 2015, a three-year deal that made him only the third 17-year-old to turn professional at Rennes, after Yoann Gourcuff and Damien Le Tallec.
 He made only 15 appearances in all competitions (four starts), being used mainly in the reserve team in the Championnat National 3 and 2.
-He left in August 2019 on a three-year deal to Vitória de Guimarães in Portugal's Primeira Liga.
+He left in August 2019 on a three-year deal to Vitória SC in Portugal's Primeira Liga.

-Janvier was again a reserve in his first year in Portugal, scoring 8 goals in 23 games including braces in wins over C.D.C.
-Montalegre and Berço SC.
-He made his Primeira Liga debut on 18 September 2020, playing the full 90 minutes of a 1–0 home loss to Belenenses SAD, the first game managed by Tiago Mendes.
+Janvier was again a reserve in his first year in Portugal, scoring 8 goals in 23 games including braces in wins over CDC Montalegre and Berço SC.
+He made his Primeira Liga debut on 18 September 2020, playing the full 90 minutes of a 1–0 home loss to B-SAD, the first game managed by Tiago Mendes.

+On 4 July 2023, Janvier signed a three-year contract for Turkish club Alanyaspor, for an undisclosed fee.